Smoke-free Hobart

 • Salamanca Square Car Park.

-Smoking is also not permitted on the Town Hall parking deck.
+Smoking is also banned on the Hobart Town Hall car park.

 Other smoke-free areas

-The Tasmanian Government has introduced additional smoke-free areas in Tasmania to reduce exposure to harmful second-hand cigarette smoke.
+The Tasmanian Government has introduced additional smoke-free areas in Tasmania.
 They include:

 • enclosed public places or workplaces